 If you are feeling the strain from your job, you’re not alone.
 A 2018 Perkbox survey found that work is the most common stress for UK adults, with 59% experiencing workplace stress and 1 in 5 (21%) experiencing moderate to high levels of work-related stress several times per week.

 Thankfully, the increase in searches for ‘burnout’ shows that many Brits are recognising that they’re experiencing stress and are looking for the causes and solutions - which is a great place to start.

 To help we’ve put together some tips on how you can maintain a healthy relationship with a high-stress job:

 Focus on time management - Remember that you can only do so much in 24 hours and too much can become overwhelming.
-Manage your time with a list of items to be addressed daily and schedule in times to focus on them all.
+Prevent burnout by managing your time with a list of items to be addressed daily and schedule in times to focus on them all.
 Prioritise your tasks and concentrate on the tasks that will make a difference first, while remembering to be realistic.

 Avoid unhealthy habits - Don’t rely on alcohol, smoking and caffeine as ways of coping.
 These crutches won’t solve your problems, but they could definitely create new ones.

 Keep active - Exercise won’t make your stress disappear but it can give you some time to take a breather and clear your thoughts.
 Try to make a short amount of time in your day to get away from your work, refresh your mind and allow for a period of calm.

 Take time to rest - Holiday days are there for a reason - we all need a break sometimes!
 Take time away from work to destress and focus on fun and relaxation.